 Why is front-end web development important for businesses?

 Front-end web development is vital because it defines how users experience a website.
-A well-built front-end improves usability, reduces bounce rates, and drives conversions.
-In 2025, where digital competition is fierce, businesses rely on front-end development to ensure websites load quickly, remain accessible across devices, and provide engaging user experiences.
+A well-built front-end improves usability, reduces bounce rates, and drives conversions. .
+In 2026, where digital competition is fierce, businesses rely on front-end development to ensure websites load quickly, remain accessible across devices, and provide engaging user experiences .
 Poorly optimised front-end web development can cost businesses both visibility and revenue.

 • Artificial intelligence and automation in workflows.